 Arkansas Declaration of Learning

-> The Butler Center for Arkansas Studies is pleased to announce that applications are now open for Year Two of the prestigious Arkansas Declaration of Learning program.
+The Butler Center for Arkansas Studies is pleased to announce that Year Two of the prestigious Arkansas Declaration of Learning program is now underway.

-> The ADOL team will be teaching and coaching teachers and school librarians on new and unique ways to explore civic engagement in their specific classrooms.
-Teachers who participate in the program will: (1) receive instruction on teaching with works of art, historic objects, and primary documents, (2) return to school with resources and an understanding of how objects can be integrated into their curriculum, and 3) earn recognition for their contribution to the ADOL national initiative.
+The ADOL team is providing 28 teachers and school librarians with training and resources on new and unique ways to explore civic engagement in their specific classrooms.
+Teachers in the program will: (1) receive instruction on teaching with works of art, historic objects, and primary documents, (2) return to school with resources and an understanding of how objects can be integrated into their curriculum, and 3) earn recognition for their contribution to the ADOL national initiative.

-> For more information, contact: George West, Education Outreach Coordinator, Butler Center for Arkansas Studies
+For more information, contact: George West, Education Outreach Coordinator, Butler Center for Arkansas Studies

 The ADOL program is sponsored in part by a grant from the Bridge Fund Endowment at the Arkansas Community Foundation.

 The mission of the Arkansas History Hub is to improve the quality of Arkansas history education across the state by providing comprehensive access to online resources, institutions and history professionals.
 Visit Arkansas History Hub.